DMH-biodatasci/SegMantX/README.md

 # SegMantX

-**SegMantX** is a bioinformatics tool to chain local alignments.
-Initially, designed towards detection of DNA duplications in genomic sequences, it also provides a module to chain local alignments between two different sequences (e.g., for sequence comparisons).
+**SegMantX** is a bioinformatics tool designed for chaining local alignments.
+Originally developed for detecting DNA duplications in genomic sequences, SegMantX also includes a module for chaining local alignments between two different sequences, enabling sequence comparisons.

-SegMantX has been tested mostly using BLASTn local alignments as seeds for chaining, although, alternative inputs for the chaining modules from different alignment approaches are also possible.
-Resulting chains can be visualized or fetched as nucleotide sequences.
-SegMantX provides a python-based command line tool and an app including a graphical user interface based on Streamlit.
+The tool has been primarily tested using BLASTn local alignments as seed data for the chaining process, though it supports alternative inputs from various alignment methods.
+The resulting chains can be visualized or retrieved as nucleotide sequences.

+SegMantX's utilities are available as a Python-based command-line tool as well as a user-friendly graphical interface app powered by Streamlit.

 ## Citation
 If you use SegMantX in your research, please cite: